keerthana-mikkili/MultipleVMs-ARM-Template/README.md

 # Azure ARM Template - Multiple Virtual Machines Deployment

 ## Overview
 This Azure Resource Manager (ARM) template facilitates the deployment of multiple virtual machines (VMs) in Azure.
 It automates the provisioning of virtual machines, associated storage accounts, a virtual network, and network interfaces.
-The template is designed for flexibility, allowing you to customize various parameters based on your specific requirements.
+The template is designed for flexibility, allowing you to customize various parameters based on your specific requirements and deploys several VMs simultaneously.

 ## Pre-requisites
 Ensure you have the following prerequisites before deploying the ARM template: